FalkAlexander/PasswordSafe/README.md

 <img src="https://gitlab.gnome.org/World/secrets/raw/master/data/icons/hicolor/scalable/apps/org.gnome.World.Secrets.svg" width="128" height="128" />
 <p>Manage your passwords</p>

-A password manager which integrates perfectly with the GNOME desktop and provides an easy and uncluttered interface for the management of password databases.
+Secrets is a password manager which makes use of the KeePass v.4 format.
+It integrates perfectly with the GNOME desktop and provides an easy and uncluttered interface for the management of password databases.

 <img src="https://gitlab.gnome.org/World/secrets/-/raw/master/screenshots/browser.png" width="800px" />